mlavi/hugo/content/post/git-for-operators.md

 Our first git kata will be simple: consume a public repo.

-First, get git! :) There are multiple ways and it might be built into your editor or IDE: Integrated Development Environment already.
-We will use the official git CLI because it can makes things explicit, which a GUI or defaults can hide, or worse, there may be basic git operations that some GUIs cannot easily handle.
+First, get git! :) Because git is open source, there are multiple sources and versions and it might already be built into your editor or IDE: Integrated Development Environment.
+We will use the official git CLI because we will explicitly use every parameter at introduction, which a GUI or CLI defaults can hide, or worse, there may be basic git operations that some GUIs cannot easily handle.

-We will skip basic setup of credentials and use a fully public code repository, *e.g.:* https://github.com/nutanix/calm-dsl
+We will skip setup of credentials and use a fully public code repository, *e.g.:* https://github.com/nutanix/calm-dsl

     git clone https://github.com/nutanix/calm-dsl.git
     git clone git@github.com:nutanix/calm-dsl.git # uses SSH

-I like to create a standard working area for my local repositories: ~/Documents/$Provider/$Project/$Repo, *e.g.:*
+I like to create a standard working area for my local repositories: ~/Documents/$Organization/$Project/$Repo, *e.g.:*

 - Documents/github.com/nutanix/calm-dsl/
 - Documents/gitlab.com/nutanix-se/ansible/lcm-darksite-webserver
 - Documents/repo.local/mysecretprojects

-so it is not confusing when using GitHub, GitLab, or any other instance.
+so it is not confusing when using GitHub, GitLab, or any other git remote instance.

 I found a tool that helps me navigate and enforce this convention: [ghq](https://github.com/x-motemen/ghq), *e.g.:* `ghq get nutanix/calm-dsl` versus `git clone https://github.com/nutanix/calm-dsl.git`.

-However, ghq defaults to https:// URLs, which can be a problem if you want to use SSH (git:) method, which is advisable for git hosting requiring two factor authentication.
+However, ghq defaults to https:// URLs, which can be a problem if you want to use SSH transport via the git: method, which is advisable for git hosting requiring two factor authentication.

-Once you have a local clone of the entire repository with it's full history, it is time to play.
+Once you have a local clone of the entire repository checked out with it's full history, it is time to play.
 You can experiment with the repo any way you like, even revert changes and mistakes.
 If you get in any trouble, you can clone again.
 You are free and safe to make mistakes as you learn revision control. #failfastfixfast

 ## A simple round trip into history: no remotes or branches